 Argan Oil: A Moroccan Must For Hair Loss!

-There’s lots of things to love about Morocco.
-The colourful riads, the hectic souks and the tasty tagines, for starters.
+There’s lots to love about Morocco: like its colorful riads, hectic souks and tasty tagines.
 But one of Morocco’s greatest gifts is argan oil – also known as “liquid gold”.
-I came across the nutty oil during my first trip to Morocco, back in 2012.
-Now, I actually had hair back then… so using argan oil for hair loss never crossed my mind.
+I came across the nutty oil during a trip to Morocco in 2012.
+(I actually had hair back then… so using argan oil for hair loss never crossed my mind.)

 Still, I bought some of the thick oil to apply to my dry, sun-damaged hair and it worked wonders.
 My partner even combed some into his beard and it detangled that, too!

-There’s a reason why so many shampoos and conditioners list argan oil as their top ingredient.
-Not even just the hair loss ones – these brands know that argan oil holds the key to healthy hair for everyone! 🙂
+There’s a reason why so many hair loss shampoos and conditioners list argan oil as their top ingredient.
+They know that argan oil holds the key to healthy hair for everyone!

-LA Says: In this post, I’ll talk about the benefits of argan oil for hair growth, how it can help thinning hair, and how it’ll moisturize the hair you’ve got to keep it in tip-top condition!
-But before we get into the benefits and background of liquid gold, let’s take a look at the best-selling argan oils right now.
+In this post, I’ll talk about the benefits of argan oil for hair growth, how it can help thinning hair, and how it’ll moisturize the hair you’ve got to keep it in tip-top condition.

 My Fave